thomas-legrand/mnist-classification/README.md

 ### Image processing

-When provided with a raw `jpg` or `png` image, we used an `opencv` API for Python to transform it to the correct format.
+When provided with a raw `jpg` or `png` image, we used an `OpenCV` API for Python to transform it to the correct format.
+Steps:
+1. Decode image from the file byte stream, as a grayscale image
+2. Invert the image, to conform to MNIST standards (0 = white, 1 = black)
+3. Since the image is bimodal, use Otsu's binarization to choose the adequate threshold to binarize the image.
+4. Finally resize the image to 28 * 28 pixels.

 ### Model training and saving

+We train a Convolutional Neural Network using Keras.
+We use a simpler version of the CNN provided by F. Chollet on the [Keras Github repository](https://github.com/fchollet/keras/blob/master/examples/mnist_cnn.py).

+It is a sequential model, containing a 2D Convolutional layer, followed by three Dense layers of decreasing sizes (256, 128 and 10 neurons).
+We include some Dropout layer to limit overfitting and finally use a softmax activation for the last layer that we can then use as the classification.

 ## Repository organization